-- 5.1 Several options were considered in formulating the recommendations contained within this report. - 5.2 If North Northamptonshire Council does not commit to the LAHF programme, this would mean the Council would not be awarded any of the grant funding and would continue to place additional pressure on its homelessness services, resulting in the use of high cost nightly paid accommodation which is already in short supply for people requiring temporary accommodation.
-Ultimately it will result in increased pressure on the local Housing register which already is under pressure at a time when demand for social housing is increasing. - 5.3 The Council could commit only to the Bridging element of the programme, but this will not alleviate the pressure on homelessness services from the Ukraine Resettlement programmes. - 5.4 Committing to delivering a smaller number of properties was also considered.
+5.1 Several options were considered in formulating the recommendations contained within this report.

+- 5.2 If North Northamptonshire Council does not commit to the LAHF R2 programme, this would mean the Council would not be awarded any of the grant funding and would continue to place additional pressure on its homelessness and temporary accommodation services, resulting in the use of high cost nightly paid accommodation which is already in short supply for people requiring temporary accommodation.
+Ultimately it will result in increased pressure on the housing register at a time when demand for social housing is at its highest. - 5.3 Committing to delivering a smaller number of properties was also considered.
 However, the grant funding would be reduced in proportion to the commitment made.
-If less homes are delivered for the bridging element, then the Council will continue to struggle to meet its current pledge to resettle Afghan refugees. - 5.5 In addition, an assessment of the local housing market has indicated there is enough properties on the market to enable us to meet our allocated numbers, of 26 plus 4 properties (30). - 5.6 Building new properties to add to the Council's housing stock is not achievable in the required timeframes as new development, from identification of land through to completion usually takes at least 3 years. - 5.7 Acquiring the properties into the HRA has also been considered but has been discounted at this time due to the increased borrowing costs which will put undue pressure on the HRA in the short term, potentially placing a negative impact on existing Council tenants.
+If less homes are delivered for the bridging element, the Council's homelessness and temporary accommodation services will face the pressure of any presenting families. - 5.4 In addition, an assessment of the local housing market has indicated there is enough properties on the market to enable us to meet our allocated numbers, of 11 properties. - 5.5 Building new properties to add to the Council's housing stock is not achievable in the required timeframes as new development, from identification of land through to completion usually takes at least three years. - 5.6 Acquiring the properties into the HRA has also been considered but has been discounted at this time due to the increased borrowing costs which will put undue pressure on the HRA in the short term, potentially placing a negative impact on existing Council tenants.